vanshikasaxena12/TravelWorld/README.md

 # Frontend and Backend of TravelWorld 🌍

-A Fullstack Tours & Travels Web App Using MERN Stack 💫
+A Fullstack Tours & Travels Website Using MERN Stack 💫

 ## Resources